 ★ Compare the planning with actual results

-If you succeed to keep the complete data of what profits you earned or losses incurred, then you will be able to differentiate your results with what you estimated before.
+If you succeed to keep the complete data of what profits you earned or losses incurred, then you will be able to differentiate your results from what you estimated before.

 This data does not only helps you to compare what you decided but you can also compare the figures you earned last year during the same holiday seasons.
 Also, you can keep that data as a reference for next year’s eCommerce holiday marketing planning.